Press Forward Lake County

 Participating newsrooms commit to delivering accurate, transparent, and locally relevant reporting while offering interns meaningful, hands-on experience in the field.
 This program strengthens local news coverage, builds journalistic skills, and deepens engagement between newsrooms and the communities they serve.

-How it Works
+How It Works

-What Legacy Foundation will Provide:
+What Legacy Foundation Provides

-- One paid intern per selected organization
+- One paid intern per selected newsroom

 - HR administration (payroll, onboarding, taxes, etc.)